py-why/pywhy-graphs/docs/reference/functional/index.rst

 the plan is to represent any bidirected edge as a uniformly randomly distributed variable that has an additive noise effect on both variables simulatanously.

+Each functional graph has a string assigned to the ``G.graph['functional']`` networkX attribute, which informs the user of which type of functional graph is being used.
+Currently, we support the following types of functional graphs:

+- ``'linear_gaussian'``: The graph is a linear-Gaussin functional graph.
+- ``'discrete'``: The graph is a discrete functional graph.

 Representing a node's functional relationships
 ==============================================